[Image credit: Riot Ensemble, ‘the arrival of the plastic’, Kings Place London, 14 Feb 2020]

 - How do you put this into music and which role do theatrical elements play in the piece?

-My piece is haunted by the songs of various creatures, for instance a transcription of the song of a now extinct bird, the Hawaiian Kauai O’o bird which appears in the sonic landscape after the entry of the plastic in the first movement.
-There are the sounds of a chorus of Australian reef fish singing at dawn in the last movement in the low drones, noises and burps of brass and percussion (these are the sounds fish make!).
+My piece is haunted by the songs of various creatures, for instance a transcription of the song of a now extinct bird, the Hawaiian Kauai O’o bird which appears in the sonic landscape after the entry of a huge piece of plastic in the first movement.
+There are the sounds of a chorus of Australian reef fish singing at dawn in the last movement in the low drones, noises and burps of brass and percussion (these are the sounds that fish make!).
+Then there is plastic.
 One might not think of plastic as a ‘creature’ but when you stop to think about it, it’s a very dangerous and active agent in the world.
 It appears in my work literally as a percussion instrument and in the looping repetitions and circulations of the music which trace the dance of plastic in the environment.
 Time is thematized in various ways including in some more melancholic elements—a liminal zone of the 19thC disappearing into the 20thC is metabolised in aspects of Janáček’s solo piano music On an overgrown path that underpin the harmony of the 3rdmovement called ‘Autocorrect’, and there is a kind of abject ‘puppet play’ in the 4thmovement ‘Transmission’ where a violin/ist tries to teach a repurposed snare drum/ist how to sing.
 At the end of the work a contraforte extended with an extra metre and a half of plastic tubing sounds a low F, a notional 22hz that sits right at the edge of human hearing, pointing towards a post-human world.

 When I say ‘post-human’ I don’t mean that humans cease to exist but that we need to de-centre humans in the world and more fully experience our radical interconnection with and interdependence on every other thing.
 This for me provides an ambiguous form of hope: that we might have a better chance of survival if we could listen more attentively to the voices and songs of other beings.